mennahfawzy03/ROS2-Humble-ABB-IRB-1600-Simulation/README.md

 |                      | Visual Studio Code                   | Latest Version                   |
 | Dependencies         | Development Tools and Libraries      | Python 3.8, CMake, Git           |

+## Description
+This repository is a documentation of installation of the softwars, the future work to create a digital twin project.
+The table of contents shows what is included in this files and several markdwon files to explain.
+It also contains two packages to launch the urdf file of the ann

 ## Specifications
 ## Ros2 installation